Disclaimer: I don't own Harry Potter.

 Harry's hands were frozen over the skillet as he considered what Tom was saying.
 Eventually, the smell of burning food reached his nose and he automatically turned off the heat before the contents of the skillet could burn further.
 Not that Dudley would care, the pig would probably eat it anyway.
 More importantly... he was allowed to hate the Dursleys?
 That didn't... that didn't make sense.
 He should be grateful.
 They'd given him a home, they'd given him clothing, they'd fed him...

-Harry felt something shoving against the back of his mind, like something pushing on his head.
+Harry felt something shoving against the back of his mind, like something pushing on his head from the inside.
 He struggled against the alien feeling, closing his eyes and fighting it.
 "Stop it," he whispered, raising one shaking hand to his forehead.
 His scar was suddenly burning and felt like it was about to split open.
 A drop of blood spattered on the tiled floor that he'd spent so much time wiping down last night.
 He didn't like this at all.

 ~Just let it happen, child.
 Relax yourself, let me into your mind,~ Tom murmured, and Harry stopped fighting the shoving feeling.